Shelly Martinez: Total Nonstop Action Wrestling (2007–2008)

 At the Bound for Glory pay-per-view in October 2007, Martinez participated in a Knockout Gauntlet battle royal to crown the first TNA Knockout Champion, which was won by Gail Kim.
-Shortly afterward, a masked member of The Latin American Xchange (LAX) began interfering in LAX's matches to help them gain victories and attacking The Rock 'n Rave Infection's valet, Christy Hemme.
+Shortly afterward, a masked member of the Latin American Xchange (LAX) began interfering in LAX's matches to help them gain victories and attacking the Rock 'n Rave Infection's valet, Christy Hemme.
 At the Final Resolution pay-per-view in January 2008, the mystery masked wrestler was unveiled as Martinez after attacking Hemme again.
 On the following episode of Impact!, Homicide and Hernandez gave her the name "Salinas".
 Salinas then began accompanying Homicide and Hernandez to the ring as their valet.

 She made her in-ring debut for TNA in a singles against Awesome Kong, and was quickly defeated.
 She then began competing more frequently in matches, including intergender tag team matches alongside Homicide and Hernandez.
 Salinas participated at Lockdown in the first ever "Queen of the Cage" match, which was won by Roxxi Laveaux.
 After a Knockouts "Makeover Battle Royal" was announced for the Sacrifice pay-per-view, where one Knockout would get their head shaved, Salinas competed in a match to gain immunity from the head shaving on the May 8 episode of Impact!, but was unsuccessful.
 At Sacrifice, the "Makeover Battle Royal" was won by Gail Kim, and Roxxi Laveaux had her head shaved.
-The same night, Salinas and Hector Guerrero were in the corner of LAX as they won the TNA World Tag Team Championship.
+The same night, Salinas and Héctor Guerrero were in the corner of LAX as they won the TNA World Tag Team Championship.
 As part of LAX's feud with Beer Money, Inc., Salinas wrestled their manager Jackie Moore on Impact! in June 2008, but lost by submission.
 She participated in a gauntlet battle royal match for the number one contendership to the TNA Women's Knockout Championship, but was unsuccessful, and a few weeks later lost a three-on-one handicap match to Awesome Kong and The Beautiful People (Velvet Sky and Angelina Love).
 After Beer Money, Inc. won the TNA World Tag Team Championship from LAX, the two teams began feuding, and at No Surrender in September, Salinas was attacked off camera by their manager Jackie Moore.
-This storyline was put in place as a way to take Martinez off television, as she had quit TNA to film an Italian thriller movie.
+This storyline was put in place as a way to take Martinez off television, as she had quit TNA following being denied a pay rise.
+Martinez opted to leave and star in an Italian thriller movie.